William Tell Overture (Mike Oldfield instrumental)

-"William Tell Overture" is a single by musician Mike Oldfield, released in 1977.
+"William Tell Overture" is a single by musician Mike Oldfield, released on 28 January 1977.
 It is a rendition of the last movement (Allegro molto) from Gioachino Rossini's William Tell Overture, played in a deliberately much slower arrangement than Rossini's original piece.
 This version of the William Tell Overture did not have much of an impact on the UK charts.
 It is the first of the two non-album singles released by Mike Oldfield in 1977.

 B-sides

 The UK B-side was "Argiers", which had previously been the European b-side for an earlier Oldfield single "Portsmouth".
 "Argiers" had been recorded in January 1976 at Througham and features Leslie Penning on recorders.
 Some European versions included the track "First Excursion" as the B-side, however in Brazil the B-side was "Portsmouth".
 The B-sides were taken from Oldfield's Collaborative/Remix box set, Boxed.